mlange-42/yarner/guide/src/advanced/project-structure.md

 This layout is suitable for larger projects with potentially many linked or transcluded source files.

 Here, an additional file `README.md` that contains no Literate Programming code can be placed at the top level of the project.
-The compiled documentation for readers (after transclusion, with clean links) can be found in directory `docs`.
+The compiled documentation for readers (after transclusion, and with clean links) can be found in directory `docs`.

 ## Top-level documentation structure